VFPX/VFPXDeployment/docs/Documentation.md

 ![InstalledFiles.txt](./Images/InstalledFiles.png "InstalledFiles.txt")

 The file may contain
-- lines starting with # will be ignored
+- Comments: Lines starting with **#** will be ignored
-- empty lines will be ignored
+- Empty lines will be ignored
-- single files
+- Single files
-- file skeletons
+- File skeletons
-- directories If a directory is given in the form `SomeDirectory\` the **whole structure** including subdirectories will be copied.
+- Directories; If a directory is given in the form `SomeDirectory\` the **whole structure** including subdirectories will be copied.
+- Excludes: Lines starting with **!** will hold a skeleton or file to exclude

 **Note** The *Clear_InstalledFiles* settings defines if files will be removed from the [staging](#installedfiles) to create an empty folder to copy to.